Links on Android Authority may earn us a commission. Learn more.

 Temperature suddenly rising

 Is your phone getting a little too hot?
 This is normal during hard-core gaming sessions or while charging, but it shouldn’t happen when your phone is idle, sitting in your pocket, or doing light tasks.
-If you are noticing unusual temperatures on your handset, it might have fallen victim to spying.
+If you notice unusual temperatures on your handset, it might have fallen victim to spying.

 We aren’t talking about paranormal activity… though sometimes it may seem like it.
 Sometimes phones that are being spied on make weird noises during calls.
 This could include white noise, beeping, or simple echoing.
-Of course, we all have bad reception sometimes, but it shouldn’t be a habitual thing.
+Of course, we all have lousy reception sometimes, but it shouldn’t be habitual.

 Phone turning on and off

-Other usual signs that your device may have been compromised are random boots and shutdowns.
-Now, don’t go too crazy with this one, as some buggy phones do this at times, but keep your eyes open for other clues if you see this type of odd behavior.
+Other usual signs that your device may have been compromised are random reboots and shutdowns.
+Don’t go too crazy with this one, as some buggy phones do this at times, but keep your eyes open for other clues if you see this type of odd behavior.

 Are you getting some weird text messages?
-Maybe ones with a bunch of letters and numbers that seem to be code.
-Maybe just random talk from unknown numbers.
+Maybe ones with many letters and numbers that seem to be code.
+Perhaps just random talk from unknown numbers.
 They can be anything, really.

-Attackers often use these to communicate with the device and give it a command.
-If an attacker needs your location, for example, he can request it by sending you a message with a pre-determined code.
+Attackers often use these to communicate with devices and give them commands.
+For example, if an attacker needs your location, he can request it by sending you a message with a pre-determined code.

 Have you noticed some weird apps showing up out of nowhere?
-This could be malware or spyware, which can often download and install apps on your smartphone without approval.
+These could result from malware or spyware, which can often download and install apps on your smartphone without approval.